SaschaWillems/ModernVkTriangle/README.md

 vkCmdDrawIndexed(cb, indexCount, 3, 0, 0, 0);
 ```

 This call to [vkCmdDrawIndexed](https://docs.vulkan.org/refpages/latest/refpages/source/vkCmdDrawIndexed.html) will draw indexCount / 3 triangles from the currently bound index and vertex buffer.
-We also want to draw multiple instances of our 3D mesh, so we set the instance count (third argument) to 3, which we use in the [vertex shader](#shaders) to calculate different positions.
+We also want to draw multiple instances of our 3D mesh, so we set the instance count (third argument) to 3, which we use in the [vertex shader](#shaders) to index into the [model matrices](#uniform-buffers).

 We now [finish](https://docs.vulkan.org/refpages/latest/refpages/source/vkCmdEndRendering.html) the current render pass: